 Here is a link to a beautiful video entitled ‘The Natural Cesarean: A Women Centered Technique’ that demonstrates a gentle and compassionate focus on cesarean sections.
-Although, I must say that the term ‘natural’ meaning to exist in or formed by nature doesn’t really apply to surgery.
-Personally I feel that the name ‘Mother-Centered’ or ‘Gentle-Cesarean’ would be a more accurate depiction.
-Just my 2 cents!
+Although, the term ‘natural’, meaning to exist in or formed by nature, doesn’t really apply to surgery – the name ‘Mother-Centered’ or ‘Gentle-Cesarean’ may be a more accurate depiction.

 “Birth by the Numbers” (2008 original version) is a video by Eugene R. Declercq PhD, Professor of Maternal and Child Health at the Boston University School of Public Health, presents sobering statistics about birth in the United States.
 Providing credible data-based evidence, this 20-minute film debunks popular myths about what’s driving the United States cesarean rate increase.

 “Birth By the Numbers: The Update” (2014 updated version) a video by Gene Declercq, PhD dedicated to exploring how the United States is doing on a number of maternal and child health indicators.

 Spinning Babies is an invaluable resource that helps parents discover new positions and exercises intended to rotate posterior and breech babies.